crustyy/layer5-ng/README.md

 # layer5-ng
-Next generation of layer5.io using Gatsby
+This (currently) private repository is for building out the next generation of layer5.io using Gatsby and Strapi.